Alcohol abuse: Definitions

 In the DSM-IV, alcohol abuse and alcohol dependence were defined as distinct disorders from 1994 to 2013.
-The DSM-5 combined those two disorders into alcohol use disorder with sub-classifications of severity.
-The DSM-IV definition is no longer used.
-There is no "alcoholism" diagnosis in medical care.
+The DSM-5 combined those two disorders into alcohol use disorder with mild, moderate, and severe sub-classifications of severity.
+The term "alcoholism" is no longer a diagnosis in medical care.

 Alcohol misuse is a term used by United States Preventive Services Task Force to describe a spectrum of drinking behaviors that encompass risky drinking, alcohol abuse, and alcohol dependence (similar meaning to alcohol use disorder but not a term used in DSM).